Abey627/weather-data-platform/docs/project/status.md

 The following items are the immediate priorities for development:

 1. **Complete Production Deployment (Phase 4.2)**
+   - Deploy backend to Render on free tier
+   - Test and monitor performance metrics
    - Add django-cors-headers for frontend integration
-   - Test deployment configuration locally
-   - Deploy backend to Render
+   - Evaluate if free tier meets requirements or if upgrade is needed

 2. **Complete Database Integration (Phase 2.1)**
    - Implement data pruning strategy